Tonis81/Jornadas_ARSENCIA_2024_en/README.md

 ><div style="overflow: hidden;">
 ><img src="Photo Carolina.png" style="zoom:38%; float: left; margin-right: 10px;" />
 ><p>Carolina Ojeda Belokon - <a href="mailto:cojeda@umh.es">cojeda@umh.es</a>.
-Graduated in Human Nutrition and Dietetics from the University of Alicante (UA) and holds a Master's in Public Health, jointly from Universidad Miguel Hernández (UMH) and UA.
+Graduated in Human Nutrition and Dietetics from the University of Alicante (UA) and holds a Master's in Public Health, jointly from UMH and UA.
 Currently, she has a predoctoral contract at UMH in the EPINUT group, participating in various projects such as PREDIMED-Plus, and is conducting her doctoral thesis in the Public Health, Medical, and Surgical Sciences Doctoral Program at UMH.</p>
 ></div>

 ><div style="overflow: hidden;">
 ><img src="Photo Diana.png" style="zoom:40%; float: left; margin-right: 10px;" />
 ><p>Diana Mancheño Bañon - <a href="mailto:dmancheno@umh.es">dmancheno@umh.es</a>.
-Graduated in Occupational Therapy from UMH and holds a Master's in Public Health, jointly from Universidad Miguel Hernández (UMH) and Universidad de Alicante (UA).
+Graduated in Occupational Therapy from UMH and holds a Master's in Public Health, jointly from UMH and UA.
 Currently, she has a contract from the ISABIAL INVESTIGO Program as a collaborating researcher in the EPINUT group at UMH, participating in various projects such as PREDIMED-Plus, and is conducting her doctoral thesis in the Public Health, Medical, and Surgical Sciences Doctoral Program at UMH.</p>
 ></div>

 ><div style="overflow: hidden;">
 ><img src="Photo Mari Carmen.png" style="zoom:40%; float: left; margin-right: 10px;" />
 ><p>Maria Del Carmen Esquiva Antolino - <a href="mailto:mesquiva@umh.es">mesquiva@umh.es</a>.
-Graduated in Veterinary Medicine from the University of Murcia (UMU) and holds a Master's in Public Health, jointly from UMH and Universidad de Alicante (UA).
+Graduated in Veterinary Medicine from the University of Murcia (UMU) and holds a Master's in Public Health, jointly from UMH and UA.
 Currently, she has a contract from the ISABIAL INVESTIGO Program as a collaborating researcher in the EPINUT group at UMH, participating in various projects such as PREDIMED-Plus, and is conducting her doctoral thesis in the Public Health, Medical, and Surgical Sciences Doctoral Program at UMH. </p>
 ></div>

 ><div style="overflow: hidden;">
 ><img src="Photo Sandra.png" style="zoom:40%; float: left; margin-right: 10px;" />
 ><p>Sandra Gonzalez Palacios - <a href="mailto:sandra.gonzalezp@umh.es">sandra.gonzalezp@umh.es</a>.
 Postdoctoral researcher at CIBER in Epidemiology and Public Health (CIBERESP).
-Member of the EPINUT group and the Alicante Institute for Health and Biomedical Research (ISABIAL).
+Member of the EPINUT group and ISABIAL.
 Dietitian-Nutritionist, Doctor in Public Health, and specialist in Nutritional Epidemiology.
 Principal investigator of the FIS PI23/01568 project and the Intramural CIBERESP ESP24PI02 Project.
 Collaborator in other studies such as PREDIMED Plus and the INfancia y Medio Ambiente study.</p>
 ></div>

 ><img src="Tap.png" style="zoom:80%;" />